RED SQUIRREL APPEAL

-The vaccine development project has cost £320,000 to date and the Wildlife Ark Trust is now looking to raise £198,000 for the modification of the vaccine candidate through the red squirrel appeal.
+The vaccine development project has cost £315,000 to date and the Wildlife Ark Trust is now looking to raise £189,000 for the vaccine research through the red squirrel appeal.
 Any donations received in excess of this amount will go to the Trust’s other red squirrel conservation work.
 The Trust’s chairman, Robert Wilkin, said, “We have been very moved by the messages that often accompanied the previous donations.
 One elderly lady donor stated that she would love to see a red squirrel in the wild before she died.
 On another occasion, a 13 year old girl age donated her pocket money.”

 Chris Packham, the television wildlife presenter and a patron of the Trust says, “If you value our native wildlife you should support the Red Squirrel Appeal.
 Normally, concerned members of the public have to wait patiently, sometimes very patiently, for government to get its act together before any action is taken to protect our wildlife.
 On this occasion, however, you can immediately influence the outcome of this major conservation effort to save our red squirrels.
 The red squirrel is one of our flagship animals and, as such, its fate will be a major factor in determining the future wellbeing, or otherwise, of our other less charismatic species that are also under threat.”

 Dr Craig Shuttleworth, of the Red Squirrel Trust Wales, is considered by many to be the pre-eminent red squirrel expert in the UK and he has gone on record as saying, “Of all the current conservation initiatives, I consider the squirrelpox vaccine research the one most likely to prove to be the saviour of the red squirrels.”